luigibonati/academic-cv/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Using computers to understand the world, one atom at a time.

+I am a researcher working at the intersection of physics, chemistry and computer science.
+I enjoy creating new algorithms to extend the scope of atomistic simulations and collaborating to apply them to challenging problems.